arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 * _Name_: cnt
 * _PLC type_: INT

-To get started with these configurations, navigate to `Resources -> Portenta Machine Control`, select the corresponding port, and begin the `Manual sketch download`.
-Afterward, go to `On-line -> Set up Communication` and activate the Modbus TCP using the designated IP address for the Portenta Machine Control.
+To begin configuring, go to **Resources -> Portenta Machine Control**, select the correct port, and start the `Manual sketch download`.
+Then, navigate to **On-line -> Set up Communication** and activate Modbus TCP using the assigned IP address for the Portenta Machine Control.

 ![Arduino PLC IDE - Device Connection Procedure](assets/pmc_plcide_device_connection_server.gif)